University appoints David Whittaker chief information officer

 .
 The paper is a discussion related to the FBI’s definition of mass shooting as an attack in which a minimum of four victims are killed and the murders take place in a relatively close proximity.
 The paper provides a short history of mass shootings, applicable theories related to mass shootings, detection and warning signs, mental health, media/press limitations and effects, and the effect of the Internet, movies and violent games.

-Judi Simmons Estes, Ph.D., associate dean in the School for Education
+Judi Simmons Estes, Ph.D., associate dean in the School of Education

 and associate professor of elementary and secondary teacher preparation